Work with DynamoDB - Amazon SDK for Java 2.x

 Work with DynamoDB

-To take advantage of this feature, you need to use version 2.28.4 or greater of version 2 of Amazon SDK for Java.
-You can find the latest version of the SDK listed in the Maven central repository.
-After a supported version of SDK is active, it automatically uses the new endpoints.
+To use this feature, you need version 2.28.4 or greater of the Amazon SDK for Java 2.x.
+You can find the latest version in the Maven central repository.
+Supported SDK versions automatically use the new endpoints.

-• Configure a DynamoDB service client with the AccountIdEndpointMode set to DISABLED.
+• Configure a DynamoDB service client with AccountIdEndpointMode set to DISABLED.

 • Set an environment variable.